KEINOS/go-argonize/README.md

     // Your strong and unpredictable password
     password := []byte("my password")

     // Password-hash your password.
-By default it uses RFC 9106 SECOND RECOMMENDED
-    // parameters.
     //
+    // By default it uses RFC 9106 SECOND RECOMMENDED parameters with
+    // cryptographically random SALT.
-    // Note that even the same password `Hash` will produce different hashes due
+    // The `Hash` function will produce different hashes.
+If you need
-    // to the cryptographically random SALT is used.
-If you need a static output,
-    // use HashCustom.
-    hashedObj, err := argonize.Hash(password)
+    // a static output, use `HashCustom` function with a fixed salt. hashedObj, err := argonize.Hash(password)
     if err != nil {
         log.Fatal(err)